-The first thing you should do is purchase good quality travel insurance.
+The first thing you should do is purchase good quality career break travel insurance.
 Don’t just pick the cheapest.
 Make sure the insurance covers you for the duration of your trip, in all of the countries you intend to visit.

 Tip: check the repayment limits for individual items.
 A lot of travel insurance companies have limits of £500 per item, which might not cover cameras and laptops.
 If you do choose travel insurance with smaller limits, consider getting separate insurance for your gadgets.

 Tip: don’t just look at what is covered in the policy, check the insurer’s process for claiming as well.
 Do you have to submit pictures and receipts?
-Can it be done over the internet, or do you need to phone?
+Can it be done over the internet, or do you need to call?
 How long does it usually take for a claim to be settled?
 These are all very important questions.

 Step 2: scan and save your important documents